-So before we start a team coaching engagement, we spend a bit of time helping teams create and experiment with a structure that helps them do their best possible work together.
+So before we start a team coaching engagement, we spend a bit of time helping teams create a structure that helps them do their best possible work together.
 It doesn't take long to set up a team structure, but the benefits are H-U-G-E. Teams often wonder how in the world they were doing work without it!

 Once the five conditions are met, then we assess one last critical component of team coaching - timing.

-Team coaching works best when we are improving real-work in real-time.
+Team coaching works best when we are improving real work in real time.

 The best times when team coaching has the greatest impact are the beginning, midpoint, or completion of an actual project, strategy, or initiative.
 Because we know that beginnings are critical for team success, this is the preferred time for establishing team and peer coaching structures.

 So, if your team is ready to embark on an exciting new goal or project, then you are ready for some powerful coaching to take your people to next level.

 Reach out below for support in coaching your team for high performance.